TayseerReda/digifly/README.md

 👉 CRUD operations for managing tasks
 👉 Input validation
 👉 Soft deletion of tasks
+👉 Restore and permanently delete tasks
 👉 Pagination for task listing
 👉 API resource classes for structured responses
+👉 Filter tasks by status

 ---